PRENUPTIAL AGREEMENT – SHORT RECKONINGS MAKE LONG FRIENDS

 However, this attitude towards the marriage agreement is completely wrong, bearing in mind that, by the law, sole property remains the sole property of its owner, which means that it is never subject to division between partners unless agreed upon differently.

-On the other hand, marriage agreement regulates the relationship between spouses regarding their future assets.
+On the other hand, a marriage agreement regulates the relationship between spouses regarding their future assets.

 The commonly used term is not in accordance with the moment of entering into a marriage agreement.
 Namely, it is not necessary to sign this agreement prior to entering into a marriage, as it can be done years after that.
 Hence, the latter agreement will represent an agreement between partners on dividing their joint property, with a proportional share of co-ownership.